Best Strawberry Cobbler

 Why macerate strawberries

-First, sprinkle sugar on top of them and toss them to coat.
-Set them aside for 30 minutes to a couple of hours until the sugar draws out the water from the strawberries.
+Macerating strawberries is just the process of tossing them in sugar and letting them sit for a while until they release their juices.
+I do this when making this strawberry cobbler because it makes syrupy juice, which makes it even sweeter.
+Set them aside for 30 minutes to a couple of hours, until the sugar has drawn out the water from the strawberries.
 If you let them sit for 30 minutes, they will be soft and juicy but not as syrupy.
 Wait an hour for the syrup to be created.
-If you leave them overnight, they will be soft and soaked in syrup with a strong sweet taste.
+If you leave them overnight, they will be smooth and soaked in syrup with a strong, sweet taste.

 Recipe variations and add-ins: